fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 ### Better summaries with a more powerful model

-As a result of using GPT-4, we also get bette summaries.
+As a result of using GPT-4, we also get better summaries.

 Why don't we use GPT-4 from the start?
 Money and higher latency.
 As a general rule, better models are also larger.
 They need more hardware to run, translating into [higher costs per token](https://openai.com/pricing) and a longer time to generate a summary.